 After 2 months in Guatemala, here are some things I would not go to Guatemala without:

 1. Sunscreen.
 Do you want to look like a big red tomato?
 I didn’t think so!
 Pack some for your Guatemala trip!

 2. Insect Repellent with Picaridin.
 Insects and mosquitos are rampant in the rainforest area of Guatemala.
 Pack some or get bitten.
 Your choice.

 3. Filtration Water Bottle.
 One of my favorite traveler items.
 It saves money, is good for the environment, and you don’t have to carry water everywhere you go.
 Definitely a must-have item.

 5. Rain poncho or raincoat.
 This should be self-explanatory.
 Raincoast or rain ponchos are literally lifesavers especially when you are out on a hike.

 6. Warm Clothing!
 This is very important because you will be at high altitudes at times.
 Especially for your hike on volcano Acatenango, you will need a lot of warm clothing for that.

 When I first started traveling in Guatemala, I was deathly scared about the safety of Guatemala.
 All the rumors about pickpockets and armed robbery did nothing but made me anxious.

-But after spending 2 months in Guatemala in 2019, I can say Guatemala is definitely safer than most people think.
+But after spending 2 months in Guatemala, I can say Guatemala is definitely safer than most people think.